-[Remember that the means test is a penalty to be inflicted only on the consumer who makes bad choices.
+[Remember that the means test is a penalty to be inflicted only on the consumer who makes bad choices or suffers bad results.
 Somehow, those who fail in business or choose not to pay taxes aren’t subject to the means test indignity.
 But there, there, my ire is showing.]

 The second discriminator is the presence of a profit motive: investment property, trade debt, stock margin debt.

 The character of the debt is determined when that debt is incurred, says the majority position on the issue.

 So, the former family home, now a rental, is encumbered with consumer debt, since it was incurred, in the first place, for household purposes.
 Consider, if you’re feeling argumentative, whether that character changes if the house has been refinanced after it became a rental.
 I haven’t seen cases, but I haven’t yet looked.